hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/cell_hashing.md

   - Are the hashing antibodies from Biolegend?
 If so, then the parsing information can be found in the [documention](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis#feature-ref)
   - What antibodies did you use and what are their barcodes?
   - What are the corresponding samples?
+  - Might also be helpful to ask for the antibody description / documentation

-  Upon asking, the client returned the following, which was sufficient for proceeding:
+  Upon asking, the client returned the following, which was helpful for proceeding:

   > **WT**
   > - [TotalSeq™-B0301 anti-mouse Hashtag 1 Antibody](https://www.biolegend.com/en-us/search-results/totalseq-b0301-anti-mouse-hashtag-1-antibody-17771)